bkrmalick/projects/README.md

-# projects

-Click onto a project to read its description!
+# Click onto a project to read its description!